Here’s a full list of countries reopening their borders for tourism.

 Uganda has reopened to tourists on October 1, 2020.
 Any passengers arriving into the country must have a negative Covid-19 PCR test result taken by an accredited laboratory of its country of origin.
 The test must be conducted within 72 hours before the scheduled departure.
 Tour operators and local partners will need to ensure that passengers proceed directly to their stay and limit interaction with Ugandans.
 There will be no requirement to self-isolate.

-Zambia has reopened its doors to International visitors on July 29.
+Zambia has reopened its doors to International visitors on July 29, 2020.
 All incoming passengers are required to present a negative COVID-19 test taken no more than 7 days before arrival in the country.
-A 14-day self-isolation is recommended and all travelers are asked to report any symptoms.
+Tourists are not required to quarantine, but they must monitor themselves for COVID-19 symptoms during the first 14 days of their arrival.
 Visitors arriving in Zambia with a temperature of 38 C (100.4 F) or higher may be required for another test, some travelers may also be randomly selected for testing; however, there is no strict implementation on this restriction.
-Visa on arrival is still suspended and all travelers must obtain a visa prior to arrival.

 Check out all the details about Zambia reopening for tourism.